AMReX-Astro/Microphysics/README.md

 * `networks/`: these are the reaction networks.
 They serve both to define the composition and its properties, as well as describe the reactions and energy release when reactions occur.
+For ISM chemistry, network contains the differentials of the number density of various chemical species and the gas specific internal energy.

 * `neutrinos/`: this holds the plasma neutrino cooling routines used in the reaction networks.